1andre-santos1/Face-Detection/README.md

 ## Instructions ##

-! ` When you run the executable a window will pop up accessing your webcam and your face should be detected by the app. `
+:exclamation: ` When you run the executable a window will pop up accessing your webcam and your face should be detected by the app. `

-! ` Press the 'e' key on your keyboard to exit the application `
+:exclamation: ` Press the 'e' key on your keyboard to exit the application `

-! ` If you're having problems detecting your face try lighten up the scene around you or assume a more frontal position towards the webcam `
+:exclamation: ` If you're having problems detecting your face try lighten up the scene around you or assume a more frontal position towards the webcam `